 For graduate students in the College, advising on enrollment and course selection take place at the department level.
-While units within the College may define full-time enrollment more stringently, the University defines it as follows:
+While units within the College may have additional enrollment requirements, for students who are required to enroll full time (e.g. students holding a GTA/GRA/GA appointment, international students on an F-1 or J-1 visa, students receiving federal financial aid, etc.) the University defines full time enrollment it as follows: